Advanced LCA – Consequential and IO‑based Life Cycle Assessment

 Activities: Includes attending to the lectures and performing exercises in class.

-Readings: Approx. 100 pages of scientific articles and reports, that are provided to the students, plus python tutorials.
+Readings: Approx. 100 pages of scientific articles and reports, that are provided to the students, plus python tutorials and videos.

 Group work: students work in groups (max 5 people).
 Each group will work on a case study and apply the knowledge of the course on the case study.